What is a WordPress maintenance business?

 If you haven’t yet started offering maintenance packages to your clients, there’s no better time than today to get started.

 There are four main steps involved in starting this part of your WordPress maintenance business.

 - Figure out what services you can offer.

 - Arrange the list of services into a menu of standard packages.

 - Start selling to existing and new clients.

-Ready to dive deeper into the how to get started with selling maintenance services?
+Ready to dive deeper into the how?
 Let’s get started.

 Here’s a quick list of common categories to consider when starting out as a WordPress maintenance business.